 Those early machines (personal units, not mainframes) — I hesitate to call them computers — didn’t do much.
 They didn’t have hard drives.
 There was no software and no user-friendly interface.
 I don’t think the concept existed.
 No WYSIWYG.
 What you saw was a black screen with lurid green letters that made you feel like you were going blind after an hour or two.

 There were different players and more operating systems in the beginning.
 Wang and DEC plus a crazy quilt of dedicated word processors and computers made by Commodore, Atari and many others.
-For a while, I had an Amstrad, a European machine that was almost a computer, kind an intelligent typewriter with a screen.
-It spit out paper.
+For a while, I had an Amstrad, a European machine that was almost a computer, kind an intelligent typewriter with a screen that spit out paper.

 Then, everything changed again.
 Computers started to really do stuff.
 It was magic!

-Everything changed every day.
+For a while, it seemed like everything changed every day.
 One day, there was a thing called the Internet.
-I had to buy and install Netscape to use it.
-After I got connected, there wasn’t much going on, but it was cool to just roam around and see what if there was something interesting going on.
-Mostly, you bumped into other people looking for something interesting.
-And then, there was AOL.
+I had to buy and install Netscape to access it.
+Once connected, there wasn’t much going on, but it was cool to just roam around and see what there was do see.

 You could send electronic mail — email — if you had a friends with computers.
 You sent them messages over old copper telephone wires and everything happened in slow motion.

-Just getting on to the Internet could take … well, let me put it this way.
-Turn on the computer.
-Turn on the modem.
-Go to the kitchen.
-Prepare dinner.
-Cook dinner.
-Serve dinner.
-Eat dinner.
-Clean up everything.
-By the time you got back to your computer, you might have actually managed to connect to something.
+To get on the Internet , you turned on the computer and the modem.
+Went to the kitchen.
+Prepared dinner.
+Cooked dinner.
+Served dinner.
+Ate dinner.
+Cleaned up.
+By the time you got back, you might have managed to connect.
 Or not.

-Then suddenly there were ISPs popping up all over the place.
-I got a super fast modem that ran at a whopping 2400 BPS!
+Then suddenly AOL popped up and I got a really fast modem, a whopping 2400 BPS!
 Imagine that.
 I worked in California from my home office in Boston.
 Cool!
 Telecommuting was the cat’s pajamas.

 At age three, she could run basic applications.
-For her, it’s like electricity was to us: something you use that is always there and always was.
+It’s like electricity to us: something you use that’s always there, always was.
 I’m sure she can’t imagine a world without it.
-It’s hard for me to remember that world and I certainly would not want to go back there.
+It’s hard for me to remember so far back.

 For a brief interval, the rate of change slowed.
 We drew a collective breath and didn’t have to buy new computers for a couple of years.
 High speed connections arrived, though most home users didn’t have it right away.
 Everything kept getting faster and soon, with cable modems, no one could even remember what it was like to try to get onto the Internet using an old telephone line.